Bead Glossary A to J

 CHATON

 A jewellery setting where the stone is held in place by metal claws.
-It can also be used to refer to a manmade foil backed cone shaped crystal or stone where the top circular edge is bevelled.
+This term also refers to a foil backed cone shaped crystal or stone where the top circular edge is bevelled running to a point on the underside.
+Some chatons are designed to be set and used in chain work and therefore do not have the foil backing.
+These chatons are faceted the same on both sides.

 CHEVRONS